thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 account which is not tied to any particular SIN but to a passcode (which can be changed by anyone with the current passcode).
 It is for this reason that Credsticks are often used as cash by criminal types.
-The effective dedicated firewall of a certified Credstick is 5.
+The effective dedicated firewall of a Certified Credstick is 5.
 Various banks issue credsticks to members which are tied to SINs, and these generally have dedicated firewalls of 6 to 8.